-The supporting Study of Needs documentation with this application states that according to the evidence, the gap in provision of bed spaces in Manchester is over 38,000.
+The supporting Study of Needs documentation with this application states that according to the evidence, there is a gap in the provision of bed spaces in Manchester.

-This application seeks to accommodate 97 bed spaces.
-There is an established need for purpose built student accommodation.
+This application seeks to accommodate 97 bed spaces and based on the supporting information, there is an established need for this type of purpose built student accommodation.